mvolkmann/blog/src/zig.md

 // This is an example of defining a generic type with a function that
-// has "type" parameters and returns a struct that uses the provided types. fn makeNode(comptime T: type) type {
+// has "type" parameters and returns a struct that uses the provided types.
+// The Zig compiler generates a different version of this function
+// for every type actually passed to it. fn makeNode(comptime T: type) type {
     return struct {
         const Self = @This(); // reference to containing struct